arorarshi/scNMT_seq_MOSAIC/README.md

 All the data was considered, including missing-ness, as MOSAIC can handle incomplete information among features and data types.
-If a data type had more than 5000 features, teh feature space was reduce to top 5000 most variable features.
+If a data type had more than 5000 features, the feature space was reduce to top 5000 most variable features.

 Let’s take a look at stage and lineage distribution.